timescale/docs/timescaledb/getting-started/create-cagg/index.md

 **Continuous aggregates solve both the problems above.**

-1. For continuous aggregates, the database processes the aggregation calculations upon creation and then stores the aggregation results to minimized re-calculation once new raw is added.
+1. The database processes the aggregation calculations when the aggregate is created.
+It then stores the aggregation results to minimize re-calculation when new raw data is added.

   <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/getting-started/continuous-aggregate.jpg" alt="Continuous aggregate upon creation"/>